 Other programs offer much information and detail, but little context that guides an individual to integrate macrobiotic practice and understanding into their everyday life.
 The SHI approach emphasizes creating health over alleviating sickness.
 With this open-ended approach to health, students are able to continuously integrate other complementary lifestyle practices into their life.
 The goal of the practice is to continuously evolve with your life.

-The Discovery is a one-day introductory seminar designed to get people new to macrobiotics up and running, and introduces students to the SHI approach.
-There is a general Discovery and also themed approaches: anti-aging, fertility, and diabetes.
+The Introductory Macrobiotic Course is designed to get people new to macrobiotics up and running, and introduces students to the SHI approach.
+There is a general discovery and also themed approaches: anti-aging, fertility, and diabetes.

-The 4-day Strengthening Health Intensive provides the key points for starting to create personal and family health.
+The Beginner Macrobiotic Course provides the key points for starting to create personal and family health.
 The education provided helps people become more confident with creating healthy meals for themselves and their families.
 This seminar provides an in-depth understanding of the Strengthening Health Approach to macrobiotic practice.

-The year-long MYH online with two onsite modules expands cooking, philosophy, diagnosis, shiatsu, and healthcare.
+The year-long Advanced Macrobiotic Course, formerly known as the Master Your Health course (MYH), expands cooking, philosophy, diagnosis, shiatsu, and healthcare.
 After completion of these courses, a student is qualified to guide people with the most common, non-life-threatening health issues such as: allergies, high blood pressure, weight, cholesterol and digestive issues, raising happy families, to name a few.

 Hi Mr. Waxman,